 Indian Life

-National newspaper The Hindustan Times is a good source of information ab
+National newspaper The Hindustan Times is a good source of information about India current affairs, politics and sport.

 The other major national newspaper is The Times of India.